Torann/eb-docker-laravel/README.md

 # Elastic Beanstalk Docker for Laravel

-Docker image to be used with Elastic Beanstalk and a Laravel Application
+Docker image to be used with Elastic Beanstalk and a Laravel Application.